How to Use Truncate in Excel VBA (3 Effective Ways)

 Excel VBA Truncate

-Read More: How to Truncate Text from Right in Excel (5 Easy Methods)
+Read More: How to Truncate Text in Excel

 2. Truncate Number with Immediate Window in Excel VBA